shamsabardeh/shamsabardeh.github.io/_pages/about.md

 ---
 <div style="text-align: justify"> With an extensive background in different levels
-of digital systems (data science, telecommunication systems, and electronic devices), Sadegh has gained valuable experiences as a member of interdisciplinary teams to help address real-world challenges of telecommunication networks and epidemiology.
-His primary technical background is in the field of applied machine learning, data science, telecommunication networks, IoT, and risk analysis.
-He cherishes inclusion, support, collaboration, and knowledge sharing as the core values in a team. </div>
+of digital systems (data science, telecommunication systems, and electronic devices), I have gained valuable experiences as a member of interdisciplinary teams to help address real-world challenges of telecommunication networks and epidemiology.
+My primary technical background is in the field of applied machine learning, data science, telecommunication networks, IoT, and risk analysis.
+I cherishes inclusion, support, collaboration, and knowledge sharing as the core values in a team. </div>